Search

 • Every piece of fall arrest equipment should be inspected and certified at least yearly or more often by a trained and competent person.
 Keep written records of inspections and approvals.

-• Use energy absorbers if the arresting forces of the lanyard alone can cause injury.
+• Use shock absorbers if the arresting forces of the lanyard alone can cause injury (unless doing so can cause the wearer to hit the ground or an object after falling).

 • Follow the manufacturer's instructions about:

-• a warning if a fall occurs or inspection reveals an unsafe condition that the device be taken out of service until it has been determined safe for use or destroyed by a competent person, and
+• A warning if a fall occurs or inspection reveals an unsafe condition that the device be taken out of service until it has been determined safe for use or destroyed by a competent person

-• instructions for proper application, use, and connecting to full body harness of any evacuation device.
+• Instructions for proper application, use, and connecting to full body harness of any rescue device.

 • Use the right equipment for the job.
 Refer to the series of CSA Standards Z259, including: